moaml1999/RaspberryPi_Pico_w/README.md

 <h1></h1>

- * Control LED on Raspberry Pi Pico using Blynk Platform and CircuitPython
+ * Control LED Blynk Platform

  <p>In this project, we use a Raspberry Pi Pico to control an LED using the Blynk platform and CircuitPython.
 Blynk is a tool that lets us create custom smartphone apps to control hardware remotely.
 CircuitPython is a special version of Python that works on small devices like the Raspberry Pi Pico.